GoogleCloudPlatform/community/tutorials/mongodb-atlas-appengineflex-nodejs-app/index.md

 4. Once on the MongoDB Atlas Homepage, select “Build a New Cluster”
 ![image](https://github.com/ideafest/tutorials/blob/master/image15.png)

 5. Create New Cluster by selecting Google Cloud Platform as a “Cloud Provider”.
 Next select the region where you want to place your Atlas cluster.
 Ideally, your cluster will be located close to your end user for lower latency.
-Note that we can select a free tier region in your area of choice, as noted by the “Free Tier Available” icon  This is a no-cost option to get started.
+Note that we can select a free tier region in your area of choice, as noted by the “Free Tier Available” icon.
+This is a no-cost option to get started.
 However, since we are assuming our end users will span across the globe, we want our Atlas cluster to be multi-regional.
 To enable a multi-regional cluster, we will need to select a M10 or larger cluster size.
 So for now, for our use case, let’s assume our primary end users for our application will be based in the US and a smaller percentage based in the UK and Australia.
 As such, we will select our primary region to be in North America, based in Iowa (us-central1).

 ![image](https://github.com/ideafest/tutorials/blob/master/image45.png)